Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 How do I appeal?

 Parents are able to appeal for schools that are higher preferences, and they did not get an offer.
-Information on the appeals process is available on the council's website.
+Information on the appeals process is available on our website.
 You have until 16 May to submit for an on-time appeal.
 Late appeals are accepted and usually heard in late September/early October.

 The appeal form and further information can be found on our school admission appeals page.